If you're nearing retirement, it usually—but not always—pays to wait to claim Social Security benefits as long as you comfortably can.

 Hohenberger suggests married clients look at multiple factors when determining the timing for each spouse to claim Social Security benefits.

 For example, if you’re working part time or seasonally, your Social Security benefits may be dramatically lower if your partner is working full-time.
 It still may be wise for both of you to wait, if possible.

 “Not only does it increase the size of the benefit that the [higher-earning] individual personally receives, but it also increases the size of what’s known as the survivor’s benefit that the [lower-earning] spouse could draw if the other spouse passes away,” Hohenberger says.

 Keep in mind that the current average life expectancy of a 65-year-old man is about 84 years, while a woman that age can expect to live until around age 86, according to the Social Security Administration1.

 What about taxes?

-When it comes to when to claim Social Security benefits, Arthur advises his clients not to focus primarily on the tax ramifications.
+When it comes to when to claim Social Security benefits, Hohenberger advises not to focus primarily on the tax ramifications.

-“The vast majority of people that I counsel, their marginal tax rate in retirement will be fairly constant,” Arthur says.
-“If retirees were to take their Social Security benefit at 62, what I typically see is their marginal tax rate is exactly the same or approximately the same as it would be if they claimed the benefit at age 70.
-I want [them] to focus instead on working to maximize the net cash flow over the remainder of their lifetime.”
+“For the vast majority of people, their marginal tax rate in retirement will be fairly constant,” Hohenberger says.
+“If retirees were to take their Social Security benefit at 62, we typically see that their marginal tax rate is the same or approximately the same as it would be if they claimed the benefit at age 70.
+We want [them] to focus instead on working to maximize the net cash flow over the remainder of their lifetime.”